|

 book

-If reading books is not your thing, another option is to listen to music/podcasts/audiobook.
+If reading books is not your thing, another option is to listen to music/podcasts/audiobooks.
 It’s a good idea to have some loaded on your phone before your vacation.

-Also, you should load various content, as you might feel like listening to certain things at certain times.
+Also, consider loading various content, as you might feel like listening to certain things at certain times.

 Having a variety ensures you have more choices, depending on your mood.